sib-swiss/SPARQL_course/docs/music.md

 order by ?cowriter
 ```

 The other recursive operator, * , is used to follow a path zero or more times.
-Following a path zero times means we don’t traverse any edges and simply return the same node as the starting node.
+Following a path zero times means we don’t traverse any edges, and simply return the same node as the starting node.
 This makes most sense when used in a sequence path as in rdf:type/rdfs:subClassOf*.
 This property path returns the type(s) of a node and all its superclasses.

 #### OPTIONAL PATHS